List of The Sandman characters: Rose Walker

 Rose Walker is a fictional character from the Sandman series written by Neil Gaiman.
 She makes her first appearance in issue #10, part one of The Doll's House story arc.
 Rose Walker is the daughter of Miranda Walker and Burt Paulsen, the older sister of Jed Paulsen, and the granddaughter of Unity Walker and Desire.
 She is a young blonde with red and purple-dyed streaks in her hair.
 In later issues, she is shown as having red hair with a blonde streak.

 In The Kindly Ones, several characters remark that Rose looks much younger than her actual age; Rose's responses to these comments imply that while she may not be a true immortal, she is aware that she is aging more slowly than normal.
 It is also revealed that Rose is the granddaughter of Desire.

 In the podcast, Rose Walker is voiced by Shey Grayson.

 In the Netflix series, Rose is portrayed by Vanesu Samunyai.
 (Note: Credited as "Kyo Ra" in the first season.)
 This version is a Black British girl.
 A flashback was shown where she and Jed were separated when his father wanted custody of Jed upon divorcing Miranda Walker.

 Burt Paulsen

 Burt Paulsen is the ex-husband of Miranda Walker and the father of Rose Walker and Jed Walker.
 When Burt and Miranda split, he took custody of Jed and moved to Florida.
 Burt later died in a car crash causing his father Ezra to watch over Jed.
 Burt was also revealed to have a sister named Clarice who took Jed in following Ezra's death.

+In the Netflix series, Burt doesn't appear nor is referred to by name.
+His voice in a flashback is provided by an uncredited actor.
+Rose mentioned to Hal that Burt wasn't an nice person when she told him about the social worker Eleanor Rubio stating that Jed is living with his father's "friends".